 First on this list is the GX850, released by Panasonic in early January 2017.
 While the GX850 may not have made as much of a splash as some of the other models on this list, it is a powerful little camera.
 This is a great choice for those looking to travel light – perfect for your upcoming trip to Tokyo.
 Extremely small, with 4k video and a flip screen, this is a perfect camera for travel videographers or people wanting a lightweight camera for their holiday.

 Sony dropped their first of two camera bombshells for the year in April.
-The A9 is truly proof that Sony are now one of the big players in the industry, and well worth considering.
+The A9 is truly proof that Sony is now one of the big players in the industry, and well worth considering.
 There are so many features to this camera it’s hard to know where to start!
-It’s got an all-new 24.2 megapixel full frame sensor and high speed continuous shooting at 20fps alongside a whole load more features.
+It’s got an all-new 24.2-megapixel full-frame sensor and high-speed continuous shooting at 20fps alongside a whole load more features.
 While it might be out of the everyday user’s budget, what this camera has confirmed for many of the non-believers is that mirrorless is now suitable for the professional photographer wanting to capture the upcoming Commonwealth Games.